 If you want to move the CaptionMaker license to another computer, you must first deactivate it on the current computer.
 This action requires Internet access.
-Follow these steps:
+To deactivate a CaptionMaker license, do the following:

-1. Open the Help menu, and click Manage CaptionMaker License.
-A dialog opens indicating that the product is registered and allowing you to deactivate the license.
+- 1. Open the Help menu, and click Manage CaptionMaker License.
+CaptionMaker opens a dialog indicating that the product is registered and allowing you to deactivate the license. - 2.
+Click Deactivate License. - 3.
+Confirm that the screen shows The serial number is valid, but it is not activated. - 4.
+Once deactivated, you may now activate this serial number on another computer where you have installed CaptionMaker or MacCaption.

-Manage CaptionMaker Lice nse ×

-CaptionMaker is registered.

-Product: Serial Number:

-CaptionMaker-Enterprise CCXW-CLLK-UWNG-E5ZZ-2JJD

-Upgrade Deactivate License Exit

-2. Click Deactivate License.

-3. Confirm that the screen shows The serial number is valid, but it is not activated.

-Manage CaptionMaker Lice Manage CaptionMaker License Demonstration Mode.
-License State = Deactivated.
-Product: Serial Number: CCXW-CLLK-UWNG-E5ZZ-2JJD Edit Serial Number Ad ctivate/Purchase License Exit

-4. Once deactivated, you may now activate this serial number on another computer where you have installed CaptionMaker or MacCaption.